blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 1. Login to your CloudShopSQL virtual machine and launch SQL Server Management Studio.

-2. From Object Explorer, launch a new connection and connect to the **adventureworks** listener.
+2. From Object Explorer, launch a new connection and connect to the **AdventureWorks** listener.
 This is simply to check if your listener is actually working.

 3. From your CloudShopSQL connection, expand Always On High Availability, Availability Groups, AdventureWorks, Availability Replicas, then right-click **CloudShopSQL2** and choose **Properties**.